murichu/rent/RUN_APP_INSTRUCTIONS.md

 **The application is ready to run.** The only "errors" are:
 1. Minor ESLint warnings (not functional issues)
-2. TypeScript config looking for .ts files (but we use .js - not an issue)

 **Just run:**
 ```bash